Astroturf vs. grassroots. Now vs. Then?

 Grassroots From the White House?

-But of course Barack Obama also won the presidency because his campaign implemented well-organized fund-raising which corralled large donors and bundlers.
-Now, as constituents, stakeholders, and lobbyists wrestle over American healthcare, headlines detail the president's efforts to appease these interests.
+But of course President Barack Obama also won the presidency by effectively implementing well-organized fund-raising to corral not only onesie-twosie grassroots donors, but large donors and bundlers as well.
+Now, as constituents, stakeholders, and lobbyists wrestle over American healthcare, headlines detail the president's sincere efforts to appease those non grass-roots, large-donor interests.

-All this leaves grassroots Obama supporters to wonder, who is occupying the seats at the table?
-But wonder though they might, when it comes to healthcare, Obama's 13 million strong grassroots organization remains busy with their busy lives.
-Who among them has time, attention, or money to speak out on each of the plethora of issues that the Obama presidency tackles?
-Furthermore, if the president's supporters did have time, and knew what they were supposed to be rooting for -- a viable public option, details to the proposals, direct answers, and available talking points -- how would they express their interests?
-Are we really even a "grassroots" kind of country anymore?
+Obama encouraged his grassroots organization to continue their work when he was in office.
+But when it comes to healthcare, he'd rather not hear from them.
+And besides, among Obama's once 13 million strong grassroots supporters, who among them has the time, attention, or money for politicking?
+Furthermore, if the president's supporters did have time and knew what they were supposed to be rooting for -- not a viable public option, that's not allowed -- how would they express their opinions?
+Are we even a "grassroots" kind of country anymore?

-A manicured law is an asset too.
-And determined agitators can always be relegated to highways or still unkempt DC malls.
-If in 2009 public protests are limited on Central Park's Great Lawn, perhaps they will continue to flourish at "town halls".
+Perhaps a manicured lawn is not an asset to be trifled with.
+Even Obama wasn't explicit about which turf he wants grass-roots activism to happen on.
+Protestors can always be routed by riot police to cement, or the unkempt DC mall.
+Or, perhaps, if in 2009 public protests are limited on Central Park's Great Lawn, they will continue to flourish at "town halls".

 Townhalls -- "A Dip In A Cool Stream?""